-Buying interstate may seem like a daunting process for some investors but here’s 6 reasons why you need to consider it.
+However, this is not the thought process of a successful investor.
+Buying interstate may seem like a daunting process for some investors, but here’s 6 reasons why you need to consider it.

 2. Your Market Doesn’t Stack Up

 Your market has been through a significant growth period and has reached its peak – for example the current Sydney property market.
-The reason for buying property should always include an element of capital growth, buying for taxation relief alone should not be the main impetus for entering the property market.
+The reason for buying property should always include an element of capital growth – taxation relief alone should not be the main impetus for entering the property market.

 3. Holding Costs

 The cost of holding a property can vary greatly in different locations.
 This is largely because the rent you receive in one market may be markedly higher at the same purchase price than other markets.
 As an example, in the current climate you generally receive higher rent in Brisbane and the Sunshine Coast than you would in Melbourne or Sydney at that same purchase price.